redien/blog/posts/decoupled-units.md

 Both implementations are now loosely coupled since the evaluators do not directly depend on the parser implementations which means that we can swap out the parsers for other ones.
 For example, this makes it possible to mock out our parser for a dummy one and test the evaluator in isolation.
 We could also write a parser to parse prefix notation instead of infix.
 (Something like `+ 1 2`.)

 ##### More loosely coupled?
 However, our interfaces are still constrained more than they need to be.
 For example, the evaluator still takes a string with the expression to be evaluated and passes it to the parser.
-The evaluator implementation is actually not dependent on the fact that the expression is parsed from a string.
+This means that our evaluator is coupled to the input data structure of the parser.
+The evaluator does not actually need to depend on the fact that the expression is parsed from a string.

 Let's think a bit more about what data structures we are using and how we can reduce unnecessary coupling:

 - Our parser takes as input a string with a certain format.
 We have not defined how this string should be formatted so this depends on the implementation of our parser.
-- The parser outputs three values, an operator, a left and a right addend.
+- The parser outputs three values, an operator as a string, a left and a right addend as signed integers.
-- Our evaluator takes the before mentioned output from the parser and outputs an integer with the result of the evaluation.
+- Our evaluator takes the before mentioned output from the parser and outputs a signed integer with the result of the evaluation.

-Let's fix the evaluator knowing about the input string.
+Let's fix the evaluator knowing about the input string:

 ```javascript
 var expression = "1 + 2";